BIG IDEAS FORUM

 Prompts to talk about the future of Downtown Shoreline

-BIG IDEAS are intended to provide a starting point for discussion during summer 2024 community events and a snapshot of possibilities for the future of the Downtown Shoreline in 2050.
-Each of these BIG IDEAS illustrates the guiding principles and addresses the key themes differently, and we are interested to hear from the community what challenges each would create and what opportunities each might afford.
+BIG IDEAS were intended to provide a starting point for discussion during summer 2024 community events and a snapshot of possibilities for the future of the Downtown Shoreline in 2075 and beyond.

 Click on each geography to see the BIG IDEAS, then click on a BIG IDEA to learn more and share your thoughts.
 Input gathered through this online forum, along with the feedback received during the community design charrette held June 13-20, will influence the development of a preferred scenario (or scenarios) that will be evaluated for feasibility and shared with the community prior to presenting a vision plan to Planning Commission and City Council.